The Org Topologies MADE method introduces Elevating Katas to get change going.

-Elevating Katas are repeatable, structured patterns or routines introduced into an organization’s ways of working that help teams and leaders build new capabilities, improve system-level performance, and “elevate” their overall approach to value delivery.
+“Kata” was popularized in management via Toyota, implying a disciplined and repeating pattern for improving.
+Each Elevating Kata is a repeatable, structured pattern or routine introduced into an organization’s ways of working that help teams and leaders build new capabilities, improve system-level performance, and “elevate” their overall approach to value delivery.
+Each Kata targets a specific org design element (structure, policy, process, …) and aims to shift in ways that provide incremental and scalable improvements.

 When we speak of Elevating Katas we mean specific interventions or methods that guide an organization from its current level of maturity and flow towards more effective, systemic, and higher-order modes of working.